Skip to main content

 Van licence label

-There are no formal food safety qualifications required for animal food vans, however, each person in control of a food business is required to have food safety skills and knowledge appropriate to their food handling activities.
+Each food handler and person in control of a food business is required to have food safety skills and knowledge appropriate to their food handling activities.

 In order to provide animals with safe food and protect human health, the business must transport meat or meat products: